 In 2009, Meng-Lin Liu, a compliance officer of Siemans China, began raising concerns that the company was engaging in corrupt practices related to the sale of medical equipment to hospitals.
 When Mr. Liu continued to express his concerns and attempted to implement anti-corruption procedures, he was demoted and barred from traveling to a compliance conference.
 In late 2010, Mr. Liu stated at a company meeting that compliance was low and that full compliance would reduce the company’s business drastically.
 Later that day Mr. Liu received a letter terminating his employment; subsequently, he reported the alleged violations to the SEC.

 Had Mr. Liu worked in the United States, or had the bribes at issue involved American parties, he would likely be protected by the anti-retaliation provision of the Dodd-Frank Act.
 However, the Court in Liu v.
 Siemens A.G., 13-cv-317 (S.D.N.Y.
-2013) found that the anti-retaliation provision only protects whistleblowers in the United States – even though the FCPA applies to all companies that issue securities (as defined in the statute), not just bribes involving Americans.
+2013) found that the anti-retaliation provision only protects whistleblowers in the United States – even though the Foreign Corrupt Practices Act (FCPA) applies to all companies that issue securities, not just bribes involving Americans.

 In ruling against Mr. Liu, the Court invoked Morrison v.
 Nat’l Australia Bank, 130 S.Ct.
 2869 (2010), a recent Supreme Court case which held that the Dodd-Frank Act does not apply to transactions outside the United States except where the law specifically states otherwise.
 The Liu Court found it irrelevant that Mr. Liu could be considered a “whistleblower” under the Dodd-Frank Act because foreign whistleblowers are not protected by the anti-retaliation provision.
 There is no dispute that Siemens traded securities on the New York Stock Exchange at the time and was thus subject to the regulations of the Dodd-Frank Act.
 But because the specific acts complained of by Mr. Liu were not directly connected to the United States, the court concluded that Mr. Liu was not protected by the anti-retaliation provision of the Dodd-Frank Act.